dy/spect/README.md

 5. Max utility, min presentation.

 Spect is build with a set of modern practices in mind (proxies, symbols, tagged strings, virtual dom, incremental dom, htm, custom elements, hooks, observers, tuples, frp).
 It grounds on API design research, experiments and proofs.
+Current API is 4th iteration.

 <!--
 Conceptually, app is a set of _reactions_ to changes in some _domain_.